The boat crew announced when I was fifth on the line. Without a word, he untied the rope and the engine roared to leave the port.

 It was summer but the sky was grey.
 The rain was breaking my umbrella’s twiggy frame.

-As soon the boat arrived, we rushed in to find shelter.
+As soon as the next boat arrived, we rushed in to find a dry shelter.
 I was the last passenger to get in.

 From the zombie-like expressions of the passengers’ faces, everyone was having the worst morning of their lives.